symbol/symbol-docs/source/getting-started/first-application.rst

 Creating an account for each participant
 ****************************************

-First, identify the actors involved in the problem to solve:
+First, let's identify the actors involved in the use case we want to solve:

 * The ticket vendor.
 * The customer.

 We have decided to represent the ticket vendor and customer as separate :doc:`accounts <../concepts/account>`.
-Think of accounts as deposit boxes on the blockchain which can be modified with an appropriate private key.
+Think of accounts as deposit boxes on the blockchain, which can be modified with an appropriate private key.
 Each account is unique and identified by an address.

 Have you loaded an account with test |networkcurrency|?
-In the :ref:`previous guide <setup-creating-a-test-account>`, you have loaded an account with |cli|.
+In the :ref:`previous guide <setup-creating-a-test-account>`, you have learned how to create an account with |cli|.
-This account will represent the **ticket vendor**.
+This account will represent the **ticket vendor** account.

-1. Run the following command to verify that the ticket vendor account has |networkcurrency| units.
+1. Run the following command to verify if the ticket vendor account has |networkcurrency| units.

 .. code-block:: bash